asakahn/Clock4Fold/README.md

 Features:
 - Change clock color
 - Choose time format
-- The app will flash a black screen every ~4 minutes to prevent screen burn in.
+- The app will flash a black screen every ~4 minutes to prevent screen burn-in.
+- The clock text will shift left/right to further prevent screen burn-in

 \*Has only been tested for the Z Fold 2*